lcmiles/CS-421-Final-Project/Readme.md

 ## Project Members: Logan Miles, Abhi Bedi, Faris Khan, Nicholas Fason, Taylor Shirah

 ### Project Description:
 The goal of this project was to develop a full-stack web application for software developers and computer scientists.
 The project required front end and back end development.
-For our web application we utilized the flask HTML and CSS to build the user interface, the flask framework to handling routing requests and interacting with the database, a SQL database to store the user data, and Google Cloud Platform resources to host the web application and its associated data.
+For our web application we utilized HTML and CSS to build the user interface, the flask framework to handle routing requests and interactions with the database, a SQL database to store the user data, and various Google Cloud Platform resources to host the web application and its associated data.

 ### Features:
 * User account registration/sign in